Helen Callaghan Candaele St. Aubin

 Helen had four sons — Casey Candaele is the most famous.
 He played nine years in the major leagues with the Montreal Expos, Houston Astros and Cleveland Indians.
 Another son, Kelly Candaele, produced a Public Broadcasting Service documentary special on the AAGPBL.
 Penny Marshall saw it and it inspired her to create the movie A League of Their Own.
 Helen Callaghan married a second time and became Helen Callaghan Candaele St. Aubin.

 She died of breast cancer in 1992 at age sixty-nine.
-In June of 1998, all sixty-four Canadian women who played in the league were inducted into the Canadian Baseball Hall of Fame.
+In June of 1998, all sixty-four Canadian women who played in the league were inducted into the Canadian Baseball Hall of Fame, then she was individually inducted in 2021 as part of the Hall's large class of Canadian baseball pioneer, to only woman to be part of that class.